encoder-run/operator/README.md

    npm run local
    ```
 This setup will spin up the UI on `localhost:3000` and the mock gateway on `localhost:4000`, simulating the full environment for development or testing.

+## Roadmap
+Here's a short list of planned features and enhancements for `encoder-run`:

+- [X] Redis deployments
+- [X] Postgres external db
+- [ ] Postgres deployments
+- [ ] ElasticSearch deployments/external
+- [ ] Custom chunking strategies based on AST, etc

+Feel free to contribute or suggest new features by opening an issue or submitting a pull request on our GitHub repository.

 ## Community and Feedback
 Encoder-run is an open-source project and we encourage and welcome contributions.
 If you wish to contribute, be sure to review our [contribution guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).